 One Estate, One Set of Rules

-Estates that cross state lines can involve personal representatives in multiple jurisdictions.
-This statute prevents conflicting outcomes by making court rulings universal across all representatives of the same estate.
-If a court anywhere in the country rules for or against one representative, that ruling carries the same weight as if the local representative had been standing in the courtroom.
+If a court anywhere in the country rules for or against one representative, that ruling carries the same weight locally.
+This means the local representative is bound as if they had been in the courtroom.

 An adjudication rendered in any jurisdiction in favor of or against any personal representative of the estate is as binding on the local personal representative as if he were a party to the adjudication.